HarperDB/documentation/docs/deployments/configuration.md

 `enableRootCAs` - _Type_: boolean; _Default_: true

-When false, HarperDB will not verify certificates against the Node.js bundled CA store.
+When true, HarperDB will verify certificates against the Node.js bundled CA store.
 The bundled CA store is a snapshot of the Mozilla CA store that is fixed at release time.

 ***